digicatapult/dsbd-documentation/docs/how-to/example-workflow-compiling-and-testing.md

 NOTE: There are 3 stages in our workflow.
 Installing packages, compiling and execution of the binary.

-We need to install LLVM first by doing `pkg64 install -y llvm-base` (With regards to packages: the repository that we're using is [pkg.cheribsd.org][pkg.cheribsd.org].
+- We need to install LLVM first by doing `pkg64 install -y llvm-base` (With regards to packages: the repository that we're using is [pkg.cheribsd.org][pkg.cheribsd.org].
 We have several options for ABIs to compile against, but in this case we want to be using the hybrid ABI.
-The most relevant list is therefore: [CheriBSD packages: CheriBSD:20230804:aarch64][CheriBSD packages: CheriBSD:20230804:aarch64])
+The most relevant list is therefore: [CheriBSD packages: CheriBSD:20230804:aarch64][CheriBSD packages: CheriBSD:20230804:aarch64].)

-Then we compile our `get-pointer.c` file `cc -Wall -o get-pointer src/get-pointer.c` (The format for this command is: `cc -g -Wall -o BINARY_NAME FILE_NAME.c` so we are providing output binary name)
+- Then we compile our `get-pointer.c` file using `cc -Wall -o get-pointer src/get-pointer.c` (The format for this command is: `cc -g -Wall -o BINARY_NAME FILE_NAME.c` so we are providing output binary name.)

-Then we execute the binary: `./get-pointer`
+- Then we execute the binary via command `./get-pointer`.

-Commit your changes to github and if your runner is not running start it by: pot start -p RUNNER_NAME(You have to be in your vm for this)
+Commit your changes to github and if your runner is not running start it by: `pot start -p RUNNER_NAME`(You have to be in your vm for this.)

 Now you can observe the workflow execution on github and stdout on your vm.

-NOTE: If you have more than one workflow you will need to start your runner once per workflow as it only runs one queued workflow and then stops
+NOTE: If you have more than one workflow you will need to start your runner once per workflow as it only runs one queued workflow and then stops.

 ## Adding and executing a test file and test workflow

-In `src` add a new directory `__tests__` and in it a file `get-pointer.test.c`
+In `src` add a new directory `__tests__` and in it a file `get-pointer.test.c`.
+Paste the following in that file:

 ```
 #include <check.h>